 Have a good look through my site to see if my photographic style resonates with you…

 A: OK, so for the geeky part (well, it had to happen!):

-I use some of the best photographic equipment on the market today: very important for a wedding photographer!
-My main camera is a Nikon top model, the D4 which I chose mainly for its ability to focus fast and capture photographs in low light situations without need for a flash or other lighting.
+I use some of the best photographic equipment on the market today: vital for a wedding photographer!
+My primary camera is a Nikon top model, the D5, which I chose mainly for its ability to focus fast and capture photographs in low light situations without the need for a flash or other lighting.
 This is great for photographers covering wedding receptions and other evening events.

 My newest lens is a 35mm f/1.4 prime for sharp wide shots in low light.

 Then there’s my wide-angle 16-35mm to capture the authentic atmosphere of your day.
 It allows me to get in the thick of the action and include more in the frame.